Biden says US embassy evacuation in Sudan has been completed

-WASHINGTON (AP) — President Joe Biden said late Saturday that the U.S. military had completed the evacuation of U.S. embassy personnel in Sudan, and called for end to “unconscionable” violence there as two rival leaders battled for power in the African country.
+WASHINGTON (AP) — American forces carried out a precarious evacuation of U.S. embassy personnel in Sudan, President Joe Biden said late Saturday, calling for the end to “unconscionable” violence there as two rival leaders battled for power in the African country.

 Biden thanked the U.S. troops who carried out the mission to extract American staffers in Sudan.
-With the evacuation, Washington shuttered the U.S. mission in Khartoum indefinitely.
+With the last American embassy worker out, Washington shuttered the U.S. mission in Khartoum indefinitely.

+The U.S. said it had no current plans for a government-coordinated evacuation of an estimated 16,000 other Americans remaining in Sudan, calling the situation too dangerous.

-The staffers were airlifted to an undisclosed location in Ethiopia, according to two U.S. officials familiar with the mission.
+The roughly 70 American staffers were airlifted from a landing zone at the embassy to an undisclosed location in Ethiopia, according to two U.S. officials familiar with the mission.
 U.S. troops carried out the operation as fighting between two armed Sudanese commanders —which has killed more than 400, put the nation at risk of collapse and could have consequences far beyond its borders—moved into a second week.

 “I am proud of the extraordinary commitment of our Embassy staff, who performed their duties with courage and professionalism and embodied America’s friendship and connection with the people of Sudan,” Biden said in a statement.
 “I am grateful for the unmatched skill of our service members who successfully brought them to safety.”